zhangzhang2024/zhangzhang2024/README.md

 🤗 More specifically, my research interests include:

-- Spatial Reasoning in Driving VLMs
+- Spatial Reasoning in VLMs

-- Reinforcement Fine-Tuning in Driving VLAs
+- Reinforcement Fine-Tuning in VLAs

-- nd-to-End Driving World Models
+- End-to-End World Models

 📫 If you are interested in academic collaboration, feel free to reach me via zhangzhang00@bit.edu.cn — I’d love to connect 🤗!